Up Arrow

 Recorded in the official records.

-What are the requirements to file a Construction Lien aka Mechanic's Lien in your state?
+What are the requirements for filing a Construction Lien / Mechanic's Lien in your state?

 Ultimate guide to mechanics lien by SunRay